Panneau de gestion des cookies

 Remember to send a copy of your new residence permit to the administrative services to update your files:

-• CAF if you receive or have applied for RSA, APL and/or family allowances,
+• the CAF if you receive or have applied for RSA, APL and/or family allowances,

-• the town hall of your town if you have applied for social housing,
+• the town hall of your city if you have applied for social housing,

 • the CPAM of your department for your health insurance,

-• Pôle emploi if you receive or have applied for unemployment benefits...
+• France Travail (formerly Pôle emploi) if you receive or have applied for unemployment benefits...

 If you change your address, you must declare it online on the Étrangers en France (ANEF) website.
 This Réfugiés.info sheet explains how to do “Declare a change of situation on Étrangers en France”.